EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 ## imprint

 ## work_type
-Work type is a drop-down menu:
+Work type is a controlled list in a drop-down menu:
 * Book Chapter
 * Monograph
 * Edited Book